PLI Give

 The wrong thing to understand is that any of these four are bad.
 I think it would be best for every congregational leadership to try to “up their game” in any and all of the four.

-The mistake that most churches have made, and that might have been exposed during COVID, is that we contented ourselves with a transaction.
+The mistake that most churches have made, and that might have been exposed during the pandemic, is that we contented ourselves with a transaction.
 We provided the four “P’s.”
 You measured your response accordingly.
 And we never discipled people to a deeper level of following Jesus.

 My experience?
 There’s something compelling about following Jesus deeper and deeper into a path of discipleship, and dying to self as people embrace that the Son of God lived and then died, sacrificing Himself so that we might be won and made right with God.